tzoof/ControlFreakES/README.md

 **2. Acrobot-v1**<br/>
-Solving – no pecified threshold, only leaderboard [here](https://github.com/openai/gym/wiki/Leaderboard#acrobot-v1)<br/>
+Solving – no specified threshold, only leaderboard [here](https://github.com/openai/gym/wiki/Leaderboard#acrobot-v1)<br/>
 Our Score - average reward of -80.73<br/>
 10th place in the leaderboard!<br/>